BattletechModders/LowVisibility/README.md

 - [] On shutdown, no stealth / ecm / etc applies
 - [] If possible, make SensorLock boost sensorrange by 2x for the remainder of the round.
 - [] Validate functionality works with saves - career, campaign, skirmish
+- [] Hide pilot details when not DentalRecords
 - [] BUG - Debuff icons don't update when the sensor lock check is made, they only update after movement.
 Force an update somehow?
 - [] BUG - Tactics skill should influence chassis name, blip type (CombatNameHelper, LineOfSightPatches)
 - [] BUG - Weapons summary shown when beyond sensors range